muroon/expl/README.md

 Extracts results where Index is not used even if a specific column is used in the Where clause

 ```
-$expl explain log --log sql.log --filter-type ALL --filter-extra "using where" --filter-key ""
+expl explain log --log sql.log --filter-type ALL --filter-extra "using where" --filter-key ""
 ```